Amanda Jolley: Asemic Writing

 Studio Joy strives to be accessible and accommodate the needs of its students.
 The old building does not allow for ability to accommodate all physical needs, but accommodations can be made for table height, type of seating, and most sensory issues.
 Please communicate your requested accommodations when you register.

 Do not book travel until confirmation is received that the workshop has reached its minimum required enrollment.
+Due to COVID, travel insurance is suggested for a worst case scenario cancellation. **Minimum requirement for this workshop has been met.
+Travel can be booked.**

 Students will receive a full refund of tuition less related transaction fees if a request to withdraw is received by Amanda Jolley, Studio Joy no later than 30 days prior to the first day of the workshop.
 At 15 days prior to the workshop, 50% tuition less related transaction fees will be refunded.
 Request to withdraw from a course less than 15 days prior to the first class session will not be eligible for refunds.